stormpath/stormpath-framework-spec/configuration.md

     href: null
 ```

-If neither of these are specified, the integration should attempt to use the
+At startup, the integration should use these validation rules:
-tenant's only application (if the tenant only has one application).  **NOTE**:
-all tenants have an application called "Stormpath", this application cannot be
-modified and should be excluded when looking to see if the tenant only has one
-application.

-If the developer does not specify any application configuration, and more
-applications exist beyond the default 'My Application', then an error should be
-given to the developer - it should let them know that they need to define an
-application.

-The following exception messages should be used.

-* Application could not be found when defined by HREF:
+* If the key `application.href` exists, but does not contain the substring `/applications/`, throw an error.
+This is a simple sanity check to see if the href provided is a valid Stormpath application href.
+Use this exception message:

+   > `'(the invalid href)' is not a valid Stormpath Application href.`

+* If the key `application.href` exists, try to look up the Stormpath Application with that href.
+If the application can't be found, use this error message:

   > The provided application could not be found.
 The provided application
     href was: %href%

-* Application could not be found when defined by name:
+* If the key `application.name` exists, try to look up the Stormpath Application with that name.
+If the application can't be found, use this error message:

   > The provided application could not be found.
 The provided application
     name was: %name%

-* Application was not defined, and could not be automatically resolved to the
+* If neither `application.href` or `application.name` are specified, attempt to resolve the application using the rules below.

+## Application resolution

+If an application is not specified in configuration, the integration should attempt to use the
+tenant's only application (if the tenant only has one application).

+**NOTE**: all tenants have an application called "Stormpath".
+This application cannot be
+modified and should be **excluded** when looking to see if the tenant only has one
+application.

-  only application in the tenant:
+* If a single application (besides "Stormpath") exists in the tenant, use that application.

+* If zero or more than one applications (besides "Stormpath") exist in the tenant, throw this error:

   > Could not automatically resolve a Stormpath Application.
 Please specify
     your Stormpath Application in your configuration.